talus-analytics-bus/simple-tracking-2024/data/README.md

     ```zsh
     sh/start-db.sh
     ```
-1. Restore from the tracking database dump:
+1. In a new terminal window, restore from the tracking database dump:
     ```sh
     sh/restore-db.sh
     ```